 In current, on-going work I am investigating the use of patient flow data to uncover the transition dynamics underlying stochastic networks that arise from healthcare settings.
 One recent project used data from the national renal database to develop customized post-transplant survival forecasts for kidney transplant candidates.
 These predictions can aid patients in evaluating the benefits of accepting a particular donor kidney.
 From a queuing perspective, the survival process of a transplant recipient is represented by the transition of a patient from the post-transplant node to an absorbing state, so the transplantee’s survival curve is given by the corresponding transition probability tail distribution.
 This approach extends for example the statistical models behind Adjuvant!
 Online, a cancer survival forecasting tool that has gained prominence amongst oncologists and patients for its performance in evaluating the benefits of different adjuvant therapies.

-Chen, Lee and Negahban: Sparse interpretable estimators for cyclic arrival rates.
+- Chen, Lee, Negahban: Sparse interpretable estimators for cyclic arrival rates.